Spiny lobster culture in Vietnam

-With a large coastal area of 3260 km, and a 1 million km² exclusive economic zone, Vietnam has the potential for a large mariculture.
+With a large coastal area of 3260 km, and a 1 million km2 exclusive economic zone, Vietnam has the potential for a large mariculture.
 One of the most valuable coastal aquaculture activities is raising spiny lobster species, especially the ornate lobster, Panulirus ornatus, a highly valued species in the seafood industry, especially in Asia, Europe, and America.
-Spiny lobster farming in sea cages was first developed in Khánh Hòa Province of Vietnam in 1992, and has since expanded to 35,000 lobster cages in just over a decade, and has since become a USD $100 million industry.
+Spiny lobster farming in sea cages was first developed in Khánh Hòa Province of Vietnam in 1992, and has since expanded to 35,000 lobster cages in just over a decade, and has since become a US$100 million industry.

+By production volume, spiny lobster production in Vietnam vastly exceeds that in any other country.

 Vietnam's lobster culture technology and industry

 Wild seedstock (juvenile) lobster collection

 Spiny lobster has a complex larval development, with many developmental stages making it extremely difficult to raise seeds for aquaculture in a hatchery.
 Consequently, spiny lobster seeds are collected from the wild using purse seines, specially designed collectors, traps and divers.
-The preferable size of the juveniles taken from the wild for aquaculture is between 4–6 cm.
+The preferable size of the juveniles taken from the wild for aquaculture is 4–6 cm.
 The size of harvested lobster is dependent on the time of the year and depth.
 Normally the best time to catch juvenile lobster is between May and November when the average size is 5–7 cm, while at other times of the year they are smaller than 2 cm.
 Large lobsters are commonly found in deeper waters and require divers to harvest them.

 Cultivation in cages

 After the lobster seed is sold to farmers, they are normally placed into sea cages and grown to adult size for harvest at about 1 kg.
 This takes about 18–24 months.
 Three methods of cage culture exist.
-The first farming method, is a floating cage, where a frame about 10 to 20 m² in area is supported by buoys and holds the lobster cages, and is normally moored in waters 10-20m deep.
+The first farming method, is a floating cage, where a frame about 10 to 20 m2 in area is supported by buoys and holds the lobster cages, and is normally moored in waters 10-20m deep.
 Such cage method occurs most commonly on Nha Trang Bay.
-The second farming method is wooden fixed cages, made from 2.5m length by 10 cm width wood with salt resistance, placed about 2 m apart so to create a square shape and normally have an area of 20-40 m² up to 100-200 m² with varying cage size.
+The second farming method is wooden fixed cages, made from 2.5m length by 10 cm width wood with salt resistance, placed about 2 m apart so to create a square shape and normally have an area of 20–40 m2 up to 100–200 m2 with varying cage size.
 They are usually on or off seabed in areas with little wave activity.
 Normally such cage methods are found in Vân Phong Bay.
 The third cage farming method is the submerged cage method, made from iron mesh with meshing of 15–16 mm, with an overall size of the cage ranging from 1–16 m2 and with a height of 1-1.5 m.
 These submerged cages, are most common around the Nha Phu Lagoon.